wp-plugins/crayon-syntax-highlighter/readme.txt

 == Changelog ==

+= 1.9.2 =
+* Fixed an error preventing code containing HTML tags from being added using the Tag Editor in Visual mode

 = 1.9.1 =
 * Added Assembly (x86)
 * Standardised the toolbar buttons, now they use CSS spriting and have the same colour